malramsay64/personal_site/content/post/adventures_in_visualisation.md

 +++
-title = "Altair in Anger"
-date = "2018-03-17"
+title = "Adventures in the Python Visualisation Landscape" date = "2018-03-17"

 draft = false